Sex and Relationships

 For information on emergency contraception please visit the Sexual Health West Sussex emergency contraception page.

-The C Card Scheme provides free condoms, confidential advice and a Chlamydia testing kit from venues across West Sussex.
-For details visit the Sexual Health West Sussex list of all Burgess Hill venues.
+The C Card Scheme provides free condoms, confidential advice and a Chlamydia testing kit from venues or for delivery across West Sussex.
+For details and to join the scheme visit the Sexual Health West Sussex website.

 More than 60% of young people (in a survey by Childline) said that they had been asked to create a sexual image or video ofthemselves and send it to a friend.
 In the survey lots of teenagers said that they felt under pressure to send out images and worried about where the images were going.
 Childline provide information and advice about sexting, including their free app Zipit, which can help you deal with a situation where someone is pressuring you into sexting.
 Secondly, Childline can help you if things go wrong: if an explicit image of yourself appears online and you want to get it deleted but feel scared to tell anyone else, call Childline on 0800 1111.